Overview

 Abrasive Blasting

 Abrasive blasting is the most fundamental method of improving the surface finish of SLM parts.
-The abrasive material is basted onto the surface by a high-pressure gas stream.
+The abrasive material is blasted onto the surface by a high-pressure gas stream.
 If the abrasive material is metal or glass, then the process is known as shot peening.
 Shot peening improves the surface finish and increases parts fatigue life by introducing the compressive residual stresses at the surface.

 Abrasive blasting.
 Photo credits: Protocast